HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 We found that 19% of desktop pages (up from 16% in 2020) and 18% (up from 15% in 2020) of mobile pages contained at least one anchor element with `role="button"`.
 A native `<button>` element would be a better choice, <a hreflang="en" href="https://www.w3.org/TR/using-aria/#rule1">per the first rule of ARIA</a>.

+{{ figure_markup(
+  caption=“Desktop websites have at least one link with a button role“, content=“19%“, classes=“big-number”, sheets_gid=“{# TODO #}",
+  sql_file=“{# TODO #}”
+)
+}}

   This act of adding ARIA roles, or a <a hreflang="en" href="https://adrianroselli.com/2020/02/role-up.html">"role-up"</a>, is usually less ideal than using the correct native HTML element.
 Again, in the vast majority of these cases a better pattern than explicitly defining `role="button"` on the element in question would be to leverage the native HTML `<button>` element, as it comes with the expected semantics and behavior.

-{# TODO: Add big figure percentage #}

 ### Using presentation role